jacenhyde/Projects/Classes Completed.md

 ## Zero Point Security [Technical with Labs]
  - Rust For Beginners
  - C# For Beginners

-### These moving forward are groups of the Certified Red Team Operator Class
  - Command and Control
  - External Reconnaissance
  - Initial Compromise